Ten Tragic Days: Ouster of Díaz and Madero presidency 1911-13

 Following uprisings in Mexico in the wake of the fraudulent presidential election of 1910, Porfirio Díaz resigned and went into exile in May 1911.
 A brief interim government under Francisco León de la Barra allowed for elections in October 1911, and Francisco I. Madero was elected President of Mexico.
 Madero, a member of one of Mexico's richest families, had never held elected office before, but had broad support of many sectors of Mexico.
 He was committed to constitutional democracy, rule of law, and separation of powers.

 Within a few months, Madero began to lose support and came under criticism.
 Though Madero came from a wealthy background, the conservatives never forgave him for driving Porfirio Díaz out of office.
 Madero's supporters became disillusioned when he refused to implement their plans, such as the breakup of the large estates.
 Madero, at the end of his first year in the presidency, faced serious difficulties.
-The country was to a considerable extent unsettled, the treasury was depleted, and Madero's staff and supporters were only slightly less audacious than the hated Científicos of the Porfirio Díaz's era.
+The country was to a considerable extent unsettled, the treasury was depleted, and Madero's staff and supporters were only slightly less audacious than the hated Científicos, technocratic advisors, of the Porfirio Díaz's era.

 During the first year of Madero's term, four revolts occurred.
 The Zapata revolt in Morelos, which began in November 1911, was contained by General Felipe Ángeles, but was not suppressed.
-The Pascual Orozco revolt in Chihuahua, begun in March 1912, and was handled by Gen. Victoriano Huerta, but Orozco and his Colorados remained at large.
+The Pascual Orozco revolt in Chihuahua, begun in March 1912, and was handled by General Victoriano Huerta, but Orozco and his Colorados remained at large.
 The revolts of General Bernardo Reyes in Nuevo León, in December 1912 and General Félix Díaz in Veracruz, in November 1912, were crushed, and the two generals were imprisoned in Mexico City.

 The two generals began plotting together to overthrow Madero and sought to bring in General Huerta, but they did not offer him enough incentives to join.
 Once the rebel uprising began, Huerta secretly joined the plot.
 U.S. Ambassador Henry Lane Wilson, the representative of President William Howard Taft's administration took an active role in undermining Madero's administration.